-- 1. Press and hold Bake until the control produces an audible tone (about 6 seconds).
+- Press and hold Bake until the control produces an audible tone (about 6 seconds).
 The factory offset temperature of 0 (zero) should appear in the display. - 2.
 Enter 2 0 using numeric keypad. - 3.
 To offset the oven by -20°F, press self clean to toggle between + and -. - 4.
 Press OK/START to accept change.

-- Oven temperature adjustments will not change the Broil, Self Clean, or Keep Warm temperatures. - The oven temperature adjustment may be made if your oven control is set to display temperatures in °C (Celsius).
+Oven temperature adjustments will not change the Broil or Self Clean temperatures.

+The oven temperature adjustment may be made if your oven control is set to display temperatures in °C (Celsius).
 Minimum and maximum settings for Celsius range from plus (+)19°C to minus (-) 19°C.